COVID-19 Lockdown 3.0: Without last-mile delivery, disconnected bureaucracy leaves migrant workers in the lurch; experts term govt response 'bizarre' - Firstpost

 The centrepiece of this crisis unfolding in the subcontinent, however, is the hapless labour class — most of them migrant workforce — which after over a month in lockdown, find themselves facing worse hardships despite "welfare" measures announced by Central and state governments.
 In fact, the unfolding humanitarian crisis has unmasked the nation’s abject apathy towards the people who not only form 90 percent of India’s workforce but also are the mainstay of the national labour force.
 They are our own.

-“The goal of nation-building in the early decades of the Indian republic was largely a shared vision, and thus, while the Indian State did not necessarily become a worker or proletarian state, its adoption of a state-led mixed economy (combining capitalist and socialist principles) and an overall, a pro-poor welfare orientation was able to accommodate the labour question, so to speak, within its overall development paradigm,” says Professor Vandana Swami, who work in the areas of historical sociology, the political economy of development, environmental history and social theory.
+“The goal of nation-building in the early decades of the Indian republic was largely a shared vision, and thus, while the Indian State did not necessarily become a worker or proletarian state, its adoption of a state-led mixed economy (combining capitalist and socialist principles) and an overall, a pro-poor welfare orientation was able to accommodate the labour question, so to speak, within its overall development paradigm,” says Professor Vandana Swami, a faculty member at the Azim Premji University in Bengaluru.
 Essentially, what it means is we were supposed to take care of our own.

 The media has extensively covered the topic, especially since it has impacted the migrant workforce most across the subcontinent.
 Migrant labour, while bearing many of the consequences of the lockdown, remain largely invisible — Who are they?
 What is the nature of their work?
 How many migrant workers currently are in India?
 Do they vote?
 What is their contribution to the Indian economy? — there is no substantial data to answer any of these vital questions.
 We only have estimates.
 These migrants are barely considered in the policy-making decisions taken.